What is a Security Operations Center (SOC)?

 - More transparency and control over security operations.

-- Established chain of control for data which is needed if an organization is expected to prosecute those attributed to a cybercrime.
+- Established chain of control for data that is needed if an organization is expected to prosecute those attributed to a cybercrime.

 I hope you liked this article and if you did do share with someone interested in cybersecurity and comment below if we missed out anything or if you want us to cover any specific topic.
 Keep Learning!